Nakiami/mellivora/README.md

 - Download to any directory.
 - Create an Apache VHost and point DocumentRoot to "htdocs".
+- Create a database and import db.sql.
-- Edit include/config.inc.php and include/db.inc.php
+- Edit include/config.inc.php and include/db.inc.php.

 ### License